 Certain subtypes of human papillomavirus (HPV), the cause of viral warts, are classified as sexually transmitted infections (STIs).
 These types of HPV are found on the skin and mucosa of the anogenital tract and the upper respiratory tract.
 In most individuals, the virus does not cause symptoms and infection resolve by itself.

 Certain subtypes of HPV can persist in some people, leading to:

 Low-risk HPV genotypes can cause benign cellular changes and genital warts.
 HPV types 6 and 11 are responsible for most genital warts.

-Approximately 13 high–risk types of HPV are associated with cancer, particularly cervical cancer.
-HPV causes nearly all cases of cervical cancer, with subtypes HPV 16 and HPV 18 responsible for 70% of these cases.
-Other HPV–associated cancers include cancers of the vulva, penis, anus, vagina and oropharyngeal tract.
+There are approximately 13 high-risk types of HPV associated with cancer, particularly cervical cancer.
+HPV causes nearly all cases of cervical cancer, with subtypes HPV 16 and HPV 18 being responsible for 70% of these cases.
+Other HPV-associated cancers include cancers of the vulva, penis, anus and anal canal, vagina and oropharyngeal tract (oral cancer).